renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Done Controllers and Routes, imported knex and organized the migrations, db, made the first method of the movie and the user, create.

 **Thoughts:** I don't have any previous experience with NodeJS and API building, only SQL and DBs, so a lot of new things to work with, but supported by some previous knowledge of how the insides work.

+### Day 3: July 6, 2022

+**Today's Progress**: Worked on methods to the movies, users and tags controllers, adding filter options to movies.
+Also adjusted some commands of the database.

+**Thoughts:** On the finish line to temporary finish the API, is comming along very well.